Pope Francis feted in Italian ancestral village

 He said other relatives of the pope, who live nearby, once came to see the house to take pictures which they sent to Bergoglio.

-Down the road in the neighbouring village of Portacomaro, a collection of modest concrete houses with a modern church, locals are enjoying the attention brought by the papal links.
+Down the road in the neighboring village of Portacomaro, a collection of modest concrete houses with a modern church, locals are enjoying the attention brought by the papal links.

-"The pope is here with us," read coloured letters on a white banner hanging from the primary school balcony.
+"The pope is here with us," read colored letters on a white banner hanging from the primary school balcony.

 (Reporting by Antonella Ciancio; Editing by Keith Weir and Peter Graff)